 1st House: Jupiter Conjunct the Moon

 When Jupiter sits in the same house as the Moon, the two planets are joined directly, and the yoga works on the mind itself.
-The classical reading gives a naturally philosophical temperament — a person inclined to think in terms of meaning, ethics, and the larger picture rather than narrow self-interest.
+The classical reading describes a naturally philosophical temperament - a person inclined to think in terms of meaning, ethics, and the larger picture rather than narrow self-interest.
 Emotional intelligence tends to run high here, because Jupiter's breadth of judgment is wrapped around the Moon's sensitivity, so feeling and wisdom inform each other instead of pulling apart.

 This conjunction also tends toward public prominence.
 The Moon governs how a person is perceived and how easily they connect with the public mood, and Jupiter lends that connection dignity and reach.
 People with this placement are often drawn toward teaching, counselling, public life, or any role where a balanced, trusted mind is the chief asset.
 The reputation they build tends to rest on being seen as wise and fair, which is the most characteristic gift of the Moon-Jupiter conjunction.